CrossyChainsaw/WASD-RL-Agent/README.md

 ### Key Components:
 - Action Space: 4 possible actions (W, A, S, D)
-- Observation Space: Grayscale screenshots of the game
+- Observation Space: Grayscale screenshots of the full screen, resized to 84x84 pixels
-- Rewards: The agent receives positive rewards when the game score increases and negative rewards when it makes a mistake.
+- Rewards: The agent receives a reward of 1 for a successful action and 0 for an unsuccessful action.

 ## Training Results
 Training was conducted over a series of 130 episodes.
 Below is a plot that shows the total reward per episode during training: